jeroenbos22/homey.simon.says/README.md

 # Simon says

-This app repeats whatever you say on Homey and can produce hilarious moments.
+This app repeats whatever you say to Homey and can produce hilarious moments.
 Just say: "Simon said..." ("Echo..." will also work) followed by anything you want Homey to say.
 It will always be spoken on the Homey even if you speak through the app on your phone.

 **If you like this app, then consider to buy me a coffee :)**